Oliver Lyman Spaulding (general): Early life

-Oliver L. Spaulding Jr. was born in St. Johns, Michigan on June 25, 1875, the son of Oliver L. Spaulding and Mary Cecelia (Swegles) Spaulding, the daughter of John Swegles Jr. He graduated from Washington, D.C.'s Central High School in 1891, then began attendance at the University of Michigan.
+Oliver L. Spaulding Jr. was born in St. Johns, Michigan on June 27, 1875, the son of Oliver L. Spaulding and Mary Cecelia (Swegles) Spaulding, the daughter of John Swegles Jr. He graduated from Washington, D.C.'s Central High School in 1891, then began attendance at the University of Michigan.
 Spaulding graduated with a A.B. degree in 1895, then began attendance at the University of Michigan Law School, from which he received his LL.B. in 1896.
 After his law school graduation, Spaulding continued to study law at a firm in Chicago.

 Start of career

 With the United States Army expanding for the Spanish–American War, in 1898, Spaulding applied for an army commission.
 His application was approved, and he was appointed a second lieutenant of Field Artillery.
 Initially assigned to the 3rd Field Artillery Regiment in Alaska, Spaulding subsequently took part with his regiment in the 1900 China Relief Expedition.
 In 1901, he received promotion to first lieutenant.
 In 1903, he graduated from the Artillery School at Fort Monroe, and was promoted to captain.
 From 1903 to 1904 he commanded the 100th Coast Artillery Company at Fort Terry, New York.
-He was a 1905 graduate of the United States Army Command and General Staff College.
+He was a 1905 graduate of the United States Army Staff College.

 After serving as an instructor at the staff college, Spaulding was assigned to command the 45th Coast Artillery Company at Fort Monroe.
 In 1906, he assumed command of the 1st Coast Artillery Company at Fort De Soto.
-After anither assignment as an instructor at the command and general staff college, he attended the United States Army War College, from which he graduated in 1911.
+After another assignment as an instructor at the command and general staff college, he attended the United States Army War College, from which he graduated in 1911.
 After service as an advisor to National Guard artillery units in Pennsylvania, Virginia, and the District of Columbia and a second tour of duty in the Philippines, Spaulding was assigned to the Mexico–United States border during the Pancho Villa Expedition.
 In November 1912, he was assigned to command the 4th Coast Artillery Company at Fort Mott, New Jersey.
 In the years immediately prior to World War I, Spaulding served as assistant commandant of the Field Artillery School at Fort Sill.